Juniper Networks (JNPR) Q3 2017 Results - Earnings Call Transcript

 Kathleen Nemeth - Juniper Networks, Inc.

 Okay.
-Move right to the next.
+We'll go on to the next.

 Operator